 - External events

 Dr. Wegner points out the solution in an essay, “The Seed of Our Undoing.”
 Simply writing down or saying negative, and often unspeakable, thoughts negates this process.
 It is also effective to say the thoughts aloud in a quiet room.
-Writing down negative thoughts is the one tool that inadvertently pulled me out of a serious tailspin.
+Writing down thoughts is the one tool that inadvertently pulled me out of a serious tailspin.
 It turns out in more recent research that any writing, positive or negative is helpful.

-Detaching from Your Thoughts
+Detaching from your thoughts

 So let’s try the writing exercise.
 Get out a piece of paper and a pen; write down any of your thoughts.
 When you’ve written them all out, destroy the paper.
 Do this right now.
 I’ll wait.